 According to both the NHTSA and the IIHS, the safest drivers are between 64 and 69 years old.
 Data reveals that male teenage drivers are the most dangerous drivers on the road.
 However, when adults reach their 80s, they become riskier drivers as their visual and cognitive skills begin to fade, causing them to make more traffic mistakes.
 In fact, drivers 80 or older are involved in 5.5 times as many fatal crashes than middle-age drivers.

 Given that AI programs can learn good driving behaviour exponentially faster than human beings, and that they do not experience the loss of visual and cognitive skills that older drivers eventually

 suffer, it seems only natural to assume that the technology will soon be utilised by OEMs and insurers.
 Indeed, as long ago as 2015, researchers at Cornell university were using AI to predict and enhance driver behaviour; and AI-enabled cameras are already being deployed in commercial vehicles to detect and understand problems with the driver.

 Martin Tripp Associates is a London-based executive search consultancy.
-We work across the media, information, communications and entertainment industries.
+We work across the media, information, communications and entertainment industries, including video game recruitment.
 This means we can bring best practice from across the sectors to your business.
 We have also worked with some of the world’s biggest brands on challenging senior positions.
 Feel free to contact us to discuss any of the issues raised in this blog.